Skip to main content

 Properties

-Register a callback to be called when the value of a property changes.
+Register a callback to be called when a property changes or a signal is emitted.

 Unregister the callback by calling the returned unsubscribe function.